Raulentiul/Proiect-VF/src/TOOLS.md

 Results: A total of 400 pregnant women underwent Medical Termination of Pregnancy between October 2020 and September 2021.
 30.5 % (122/400) women between 26–30 years of age underwent termination of pregnancy, followed by 27.3 % women aged between 31–35 years.
 Social reasons for termination of pregnancy were more evident in women aged 26 years and above.
 84.09 % pregnancies were terminated in the second trimester (>12 weeks) on eugenic ground, while 65.01 % pregnancies were terminated in the first trimester (6–12 weeks) on social grounds.
 Only 7.75 % (31/400) women opted for sterilization or family planning after MTP, out of which the majority opted for temporary methods of contraception.

 Conclusion: We conclude from the results of the present study that women in the peak reproductive age (26–30 years) are more likely to seek pregnancy termination and this group of women needs to be the focus of contraceptive counseling and family planning services.
 Timely ultrasound scans by an expert sonologist may be a step forward towards lowering the rates of late pregnancy termination.
 There is a need to educate women to avail and use contraceptive methods in an effective manner and to make them aware of utilizing sterilization services, once they complete their families to avoid unwanted pregnancies.

 ### Used for
 - termination

-### Input formats
-(none)

-### Supported languages
-- C

-### Supported inputs
-(none)

-### Properties verified
-- termination

-### Techniques
-(none)

-### External tools
-(none)

-### Examples
-(none)

-### References
-(none)

----

-## The moment of termination of corporate legal relations

-- **Website:** N/A
-- **DOI:** 10.21564/2414-990X.152.223330
-- **Status:** Unknown
-- **Last updated:** 2024-07-19T05:13:31.284753+00:00

-### Description
-The long-term nature of corporate legal relations necessitates the theoretical selection of certain moments of their emergence, change and termination.
-The update of the corporate legislation has necessitated a review of the established positions on the moment of termination of corporate legal relations, analysis and study of the legislation and resolution of problems that arise in connection with its application.
-The introduction of the institution of consent in corporate legal relations necessitated a scientific rethinking of certain aspects of the mechanism of termination of corporate legal relations.
-The article investigates the main scientific approaches to determining the moment of termination of corporate legal relations, analyzes the moment of termination of corporate legal relations depending on the grounds for their termination.
-Based on four main approaches to determining the moment of termination of corporate legal relations, the positions of scientists who adhere to them are studied, changes to the current corporate legislation are analyzed, inconsistencies regarding the moment of termination of corporate legal relations are revealed.
-The peculiarities of the moment of termination of corporate legal relations in case of alienation of a share (part of a share) in the authorized capital of the company, exclusion of a participant from the company, its withdrawal, withdrawal, recovery from the defendant (claim from his possession) to a share (part of the share) are analyzed.
-Peculiarities of state registration of changes in information about a legal entity in the aspect of determining the moment of termination of corporate legal relations are determined.
-A position has been formed regarding the application of a separate approach to determining the moment of termination of corporate legal relations on certain grounds for termination of corporate legal relations and suggested ways to resolve existing inconsistencies in corporate law regarding certain grounds for termination of corporate legal relations.

-### Used for
-- termination